 Highlight Foundation Workshops for Children's Writers and Illustrators (seminars, small-group workshops, and one-on-one sessions with some of the most accomplished and prominent authors, illustrators, editors, critics, and publishers in the world of children’s literature) "Whether you want to spend a long weekend immersed in a topic, retreat for a week to finish your novel, or dive into an intense week-long retreat guided by award-winning authors, we have the perfect workshop for you."

 Historical Novel Society conference .
-North American branch of the London-based HNS holds a conference for authors and readers of historical fiction every two years--this year June 21-23, 2013, in St. Petersburg, FL.
+North American branch of the London-based HNS holds a conference for authors and readers of historical fiction every two years.

 History Quill Writers Convention A virtual convention for historical fiction writers.
 Wednesday 1 February – Sunday 5 February, 2023.